decyphertek-io/decyphertek/docs/products/gcp-kali-web-desktop-instructions.md

 * Go to your browser - https://ip-of-server:6080/vnc.html
 * Login with your password retrieved in the previous step.
 * Left side tab - Select full screen + see additonal options.
-* Note: By default there is no security tools installed , due to GCP apporval policies.
+* Note: By default there is no security tools installed , due to GCP approval policies.
 * Default Toolset:
 ```
 sudo apt install kali-linux-default